LloydElery/ChasReact/oauth/README.md

     onError: (error) => console.log("Login Failed:", error),
   });

-  // When the `user` changes, this effect will run useEffect(() => {
+  useEffect(() => {
     // If the user is a authorized `user`... if (user) {